EmpPowiUDE/NovalandGuide/docs/source/otreeProject.rst

 Is a list of fields that you can use to store information about each participant in your experiment.
 Each field is defined as a tuple, with the first element being the field name, and the second element being the field type.

-The information stored in these fields can then be used in the oTree app to personalize the experience for each participant, or to gather data for analysis.
+The main difference with formfields is that Player variables can be used across the entire oTree project, not just within individual apps.
-Its storing information about one participant that can be used across the entire project, not just within individual apps.
+These fields store information about a single participant that can be used to personalize their experience or gather data for analysis within the app.

 Example:
 We create a variable in Settings.py that can be used for a participant for the whole project.
 This data is stored there and therefore can be replayed in other apps.

 Create participant value